open-telemetry/opentelemetry-specification/specification/trace/api.md

 * The minimal precision is milliseconds.
 * The maximal precision is nanoseconds.

-## Tracer
+## TracerProvider

-The OpenTelemetry library achieves in-process context propagation of `Span`s by way of the `Tracer`.

-The `Tracer` is responsible for tracking the currently active `Span`, and exposes functions for creating and activating new `Span`s.
-The `Tracer` is configured with `Propagator`s which support transferring span context across process boundaries.

-### Obtaining a Tracer

-New `Tracer` instances can be created via a `TracerProvider` and its `getTracer` function.
-This function expects two string arguments:
+`Tracer`s can be accessed with a `TracerProvider`.

+In implementations of the API, the `TracerProvider` is expected to be the stateful object that holds any configuration.

+Normally, the `TracerProvider` is expected to be accessed from a central place.
-`TracerProvider`s are generally expected to be used as singletons.
-Implementations SHOULD provide a single global default `TracerProvider`.
+Thus, the API SHOULD provide a way to set/register and access a global default `TracerProvider`.

-Some applications may use multiple `TracerProvider` instances, e.g. to provide different settings (e.g. `SpanProcessor`s) to each of those instances and - in further consequence - to the `Tracer` instances created by them.
+Notwithstanding any global `TracerProvider`, some applications may want to or have to use multiple `TracerProvider` instances, e.g. to have different configuration (like `SpanProcessor`s) for each (and consequently for the `Tracer`s obtained from them), or because its easier with dependency injection frameworks.
+Thus, implementations of `TracerProvider` SHOULD allow creating an arbitrary number of `TracerProvider` instances.

+### TracerProvider operations

+The `TracerProvider` MUST provide functions to:

+- Get a `Tracer`

+That API MUST accept the following parameters:

 - `name` (required): This name must identify the [instrumentation library](../overview.md#instrumentation-libraries) (e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.